chipsalliance/f4pga/docs/f4pga/index.rst

 * Provide a fine-grained *pythonic* interface to the tools and utilities available as either command-line interfaces (CLIs) or application proggraming interfaces (APIs) (either web or through shared libraries).

-* Provide a CLI entrypoint covering the whole flows for end-users to produce bitstreams from HDL and/or software sources.
+* Provide a unified CLI front-end covering the whole flows for end-users to produce bitstreams from HDL and/or software sources.
+  It's meant as a future replacement of the deprecated ``symbiflow_*`` shell scripts.

 * Provide a CLI entrypoint for developers contributing to bitstream documentation and testing (continuous integration).

 ..
 ATTENTION::